Happy99/cat-blog/README.md

 - The longer I code inside Next.js the better the feeling is, I see more code smells and more work to do ...
 - different approaches between deleting images and deleting articles - wanted to test the way with Pages router and one way with query in URL - to me it's good POC for both concepts
 - With more time I would go again trough whole authentication, I don't really like how I handle session there, how I handle 401 etc. Maybe I would try to create adminContext conext for whole admin dashboard so than it would not be needed to handle in each page like right now.
 Or implementin high-order component could also help and it will be just in one place.
+- pretty interesting thing (https://github.com/Happy99/cat-blog/commit/f025b77fee11de3a74b40fdee8403a2d20546bc3).
+Did not know that, would be nice to know more about this.

 ### Know bugs: